NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 Documentation Impact
 ====================
-* The deployer doc needs to be updated.
+* The deployer doc and REST API reference manual need to be updated.
-  (CLI and REST API reference manuals are generated automatically from source code)
+  (CLI manual is generated automatically from source code)

 References